 - Pinpointing special factors and designations attributed to target areas.

 ASSESSING THE NEIGHBORHOOD TO DETERMINE LOCATION, PROSPECTIVE PARTICIPANTS, AND ENVIRONMENTAL JUSTICE ISSUES

-It is not sufficient to simply pull data from the mayor’s office or Internet that provides the demographic information asked in the RFP.
-Special attention needs to be given to prospective participants most deserving and likely to succeed.
+It is not sufficient to simply pull data from the mayor’s office or Internet that provides the demographic information requested in the RFP.
+Special attention needs to be given to prospective participants who are most deserving and likely to succeed.
 Retention and placement are highly dependent on the quality and determination of program participants.
 Special populations to target may include:

 - Women interested in nontraditional trades.

 Additional issues to consider relate to students in the classroom, and whether instructors and students can be successful despite possible disparities: